 Disabling wireless authentication is not recommended.
-When disabled, anybody within range can connect to your device's SSID.
+When disabled, anybody within range can connect to your network.

 IV-3-1-3-2.
 WEP

 WEP (Wired Equivalent Privacy) is a basic encryption type.
 For a higher level of security consider using WPA encryption.